defencedigital/moduk-service-manual/src/design/design-for-safety.md

   url: "/design/"
 ---

 Good design keeps people safe.
-Make sure your service or product is reliable and easy to understand in stressful situations.
+Make sure your service or product is reliable and easy to understand in stressful or demanding situations.

 ## Consider safety from the start